Do I buy new or second hand?

 Another reason to purchase a used one is the fact that they are readily available and can be bought and installed very quickly.
 There is no waiting because of limited availability, you can simply buy it and take it away the same day.
 Most big-name brand manufacturers build industrial strength equipment, the risk is negligible.
 Generators are built to last and work whenever necessary, as that is their true function in most cases, to always be there when you need them most.
 If you simply need a generator as a backup power option, then a used generator might be a more cost effective option.

 In summary, as you can see, it is obvious that a used generator can typically provide much more value for your money and should therefore always be a consideration.
 However, as it is with any large industrial/commercial purchase, there are a number of factors to consider and weigh before making your final choice.
-When it comes to needing a generator that works around the clock, then investing in a new generator might be the best option.
+When it comes to needing a generator that works around the clock, then investing in a new generator or updating your current generator might be the best option.

 Before making any purchase, you should take the time to call Bellwood Rewinds for expert, honest advice.
 We can help point you in the right direction of a product to meet your requirements.